suissa/mucontent/README.md

 MuContent is a multisite and multilanguage cms in Javascript (Node.js) written with a central proxy for balancing the request on multiple client.
-Based on MongoDB (the intentions are to use it for storage too, without other software for that).
+Based on MongoDB for storage all content.
 Themes are based on Foundation framework and mustache.
 Google Group: http://groups.google.com/group/mucontent

 # INSTALLATION